 Current research covers a range of mental health topics including: dementia; diabetes and depression; computerised therapies; adolescent mental health; suicide; and mental health workforce challenges.

-Latest activity: the Mental Health group recently held an internal sandpit event to help build research networks and capacity.
-From this, the group is developing several projects, on both individual and collaborative levels, to pursue the research topics outlined below and will likely include a series of new publications.
+The Mental Health group held an inaugural Open University-wide sandpit event in 2016 to help build research networks and capacity across the university.
+From this, the group has developed several projects, on both individual and collaborative levels, to pursue the research topics outlined below:

 For more information about the Mental Health Research Group please email email@example.com

-For our Winter OU Mental Health Research Group event the focus will be on short presentations from researchers where they…
+For our Autumn OU Mental Health Research Group event the focus will be on short presentations from researchers and about up-coming funding opportunities

 Dr Geraldine Boyle undertakes research into living with dementia, cognitive disability more generally and mental capacity.
 Her work particularly focuses on the perspectives of those living with conditions such as dementia, but also the views and experiences of carers, families and professionals.